LeonelFNR/Louvain-algorithm-with-DS-from-scratch/README.md

 Moreover, is important to note that this implementation is able to read Pajek format files.
 The format of the output file is the name of the file plus the obtained modularity.

+This algorithm is intented **for nondirected graphs with edges of whole weight**.